Oogst olijfolie | Cijfers en verwachtingen

 Market Update: Olive Oil

-The total olive production in Spain as of December 31 to date is 584,780 tons.
-About 120,000 more tons of olives will be added in January and February 2024.
-This will be enough to meet the demand of the next 10 months.
+The total olive production in Spain as of December 31 so far is 584,780 tons.
+Approximately 120,000 tons of olives will still be added in January and February 2024.
+This will be enough to meet demand for the next 10 months.

-This does mean that a lot less has been harvested than in previous years and that the price will therefore not drop.
+This means that once again, significantly fewer olives have been harvested compared to previous years, so the price will not decrease.
 More rain is still needed to ensure a better harvest for the 24/25 season.
-The first indications and expectations will be visible during the flowering period in May.
-Italy and Greece also expect a small harvest, which means that these harvests will not compensate for the disappointing harvest in Spain.
+During the flowering period in May, the first indications and expectations will become visible.
+Italy and Greece also expect a small harvest, which means these harvests will not compensate for the disappointing harvest in Spain either.

 What does this mean for the price of Olive Oil?

 Low yields have hit prices hard in the market.
-The price of olive oil at retail in Spain recorded an increase of almost 55 percent in 2023 compared to the previous year, according to data from the Consumer Price Index of the National Statistical Institute of Spain.
-Dhe prices at the origin are influenced by olive oil stocks, the progress of the harvest and how reality compares to expectations and weather forecasts.
+The retail price of olive oil in Spain recorded an increase of nearly 55 percent in 2023 compared to the previous year, according to data from the Consumer Price Index of the National Institute of Statistics of Spain.
+The prices at origin are influenced by olive oil stocks, the progress of the harvest, and how reality compares to expectations and weather forecasts.

-We hope for more rain in the dry zones of Spain in the coming years, so that the harvests will yield as much as usual.
-This high supply will lead to less scarcity and thus lower and more stable olive oil prices.
+There is hope for more rain in the dry zones of Spain in the coming years so that harvests will once again yield abundantly as before.
+This high supply will lead to less scarcity and thus lower and more stable prices for Olive Oil.